kirtinariya1/OverrideAttributeSet/README.md

 In Default Magento ver.
 2.3.0 have issue in "Attribute Sets"

-when we delete any of the "Attribute Sets" It will redirect to the "404 page not found" page.
+when we delete any of the "Attribute Sets" It will redirect to the "404 Error Page not found" page.

-So, Fix that issue I have create this module "Ktpl_OverrideAttributeSet" and Override this controller Magento\Catalog\Controller\Adminhtml\Product\Set\Delete.php
+So, Fix that issue I have create module "Ktpl_OverrideAttributeSet" and Override this controller Magento\Catalog\Controller\Adminhtml\Product\Set\Delete.php

 Changes for fix the issue: